Titsey: History

 The village lay within the Tandridge hundred, of greatest use in the Anglo-Saxon Kingdom of England and it continues to form a parish in the church of England until its church became appropriated by that of Tatsfield.

 The eastern parish boundary follows the London to Lewes Way Roman road which descends the escarpment of the North Downs here, crossing two important ancient east–west routes, the North Downs ridgeway and the Pilgrims Way on the lower slopes.

-Titsey appears in Domesday Book of 1086 as a village: Ticesei held by Haimo the Sheriff (of Kent) when its assets were: 2 hides; 1 church, 9 ploughs, pasture worth every seventh hog of the villains.
+Titsey appears in Domesday Book of 1086 as a village: Ticesei held by Haimo the Sheriff (of Kent) when its assets were: 2 hides; 1 church, 9 ploughs, pasture worth every seventh hog of the villeins.
 It rendered £11 per year to its feudal system overlords.

 The parish church of St James the Greater dates from 1861 and is on the site of an earlier church built in 1776.
 That in turn replaced a much older church, dating from the 14th century.
 Some of the memorials to the Gresham family date from the 16th and 17th centuries.
 There is a 19th century side chapel with memorials to the Leveson-Gower family.

 Until the early 20th century, the local economy was entirely agricultural.

 In 1929, the BBC established its radio signals receiving station in the parish of Titsey, though the facility was named after the nearby village of Tatsfield.
 The station's masts and shortwave aerials were a prominent local landmark.
 The station closed in 1974 when its work was merged with that of BBC Monitoring's receiving station at Crowsley Park in South Oxfordshire.
 Some derelict remains of the BBC station can still be seen.